Fabián Monzón: Boca Juniors

 Born in Granadero Baigorria, Monzón began his professional career with Boca Juniors in 2007 after being promoted out of the club's youth academy.
 He made his Boca Juniors debut during the 2008 Clausura tournament in Boca Juniors, and was a surprise choice for the Argentina squad for the 2008 Olympic Games later that year.
 This doubt was put to rest as Monzón started every match as the team went on to win gold.

 Unsurprisingly, after Monzón's performance at the Olympics he moved to Europe to play for Real Betis in La Liga for a reported €9 million after being linked with a move to German side, Hamburg since the Olympics had begun.
 It was later revealed that Monzón had moved on a loan deal with the option to purchase the player outright in the summer of 2009.
 Monzón scored his first goal with Betis on his debut against FC Barcelona at the Camp Nou on 24 September 2008, however, Real Betis eventually lost the game 3–2.

 Monzón returned to Boca after his loan deal with Betis ran out in July 2009.
-Upon his return he revealed his remarkably low wage compared to other stars at Boca.
+Upon his return he revealed his remarkably low monthly wage at Boca.

 "The contract can't be changed, because before going to Betis I signed a contract for five years, and I have to respect it.
 I earn 2,000 pesos [€376], and from what has been spoken, they don't want to increase it, not even a little bit.
 But I will still stay at Boca."